clairexen/riscv-fanfic/riscv-long/riscv-long.md

 A subspace used for load-immediate/jump-and-link can host up to two instructions, selected by the "f" field in instr[15].

-A space used for packed instructions could host up to 128 instructions, selected by funct7, if none of those instructions would want to use any of those bits as additional parameters.
+A space used for extended instructions can host up to 128 instructions, selected by funct7, if none of those instructions would want to use any of those bits as additional parameters.

-Space spc=11 is always used for packed format instructions.
+Space spc=11 is always used for extended format instructions.
 Spaces spc=01 and spc=10 are allocated as-needed and stay reserved for now.